wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 needs to be forked into a new package.

 To make it easier to discover and install plugins, they should be published in the same indexes that the packages using them.
-In particular, packages published to PyPI must not rely on plugins that need to be installed from other indexes
+In particular, packages published to PyPI must not rely on plugins that need to be installed from other indexes.

-Plugins are implemented as Python modules.
-The API specified in this PEP can either be implemented as top-level attributes and functions, or as members of a class.
-In the latter case, the class is instantiated prior to accessing them.
+Plugins are implemented as Python packages.
+They need to expose two kinds of Python objects at a specified API endpoint: attributes that return a specific value after being accessed via `{API endpoint}.{attribute name}`, and callables that are called via `{API endpoint}.{callable name}({arguments}...)`.
+These can be implemented either as modules, or classes with class methods or static methods.

 #### API endpoint